TREASURIES-Prices firm as blue-chip stocks slip

 By Ellen Freilich

-NEW YORK, Feb 15 U.S. Treasuries prices rose on Wednesday, but held to a narrow trading range tied to stock market movements and the latest developments in Greece's attempts to secure a second bailout.
+NEW YORK, Feb 15 U.S. Treasuries prices rose slightly on Wednesday, extending a narrow trading range tied to stock market movements and the latest developments in Greece's attempts to secure a second bailout.

-Safe-haven Treasuries did better when blue-chip stocks widened losses and trimmed modest gains as stocks trimmed their losses.
+"Greek headlines seem to be a dominant theme," said David Ader, head of government bond strategy at CRT Capital Group in Stamford, Connecticut.

-"We're totally trapped in a range," said Steve Van Order, a fixed-income strategist at Bethesda, Maryland-based Calvert Investment Management with more than $14.5 billion in assets under management.
+Early in the session, news that euro-zone officials were considering delaying all or part of a financial bailout package for Greece briefly pressured riskier assets and aided safe-haven U.S. debt.

-Headlines about the progress of Greek debt negotiations nudged prices early on, but those movements were also slight.
+Treasuries and safe-haven German debt futures have been sensitive to signals from the Greece bailout process.

-News that euro zone officials were considering delaying all or part of a financial bailout package for Greece briefly pressured higher-risk assets and aided safe-haven U.S. debt.
+Pledges from Greek Conservative party leader Antonis Samaras to commit to tough austerity measures looked positive for the bailout financing, weighing slightly on Treasuries.

-Meanwhile, pledges from Greek Conservative party leader Antonis Samaras to commit to tough austerity steps looked positive for the bailout and weighed slightly on Treasuries.
+"The Greek bailout continues to hog the headlines," but the variety of signals left Treasuries "pretty close to home," said William O'Donnell, head of U.S. rates strategy at RBS in Stamford, Connecticut.

-"There's a little nervousness about Greece, but the market seems pretty well conditioned to this," Van Order said.
-"Even if Greece left the euro the reaction might be fairly short-lived as long as Italy and Spain don't have trouble borrowing money."
+At the same time, investors are trying to handicap the effects on U.S. interest rates from firmer U.S. economic data and weaker measures on European growth, he said.

 "Resistance was rejected at 1.80 percent, the mid-December low print," he said.